makeabledk/laravel-eloquent-status/readme.md

 For instance this makes it convenient and safe to accept a raw status from a GET filter in your controller and return the result with no further validation or if-switches.

-### Checking model status
+### 🔥 Checking model status

+The real magic of the package!

-Even more importantly we can actually use the same status definitions to check a single instance of our model.
+We can actually use the same status definitions to check if a model instance adheres to a given status.

 ````php
 $approval->checkStatus(new ApprovalStatus('reviewing')); // true or false